 Everyone nurtures dreams of a beautiful, lush, green garden.
-But then reality comes knocking and the lack of time and insufficient funds tear the dream down.
+But then reality comes knocking and the lack of time and insufficient funds can tarnish the dream.
 And maybe your fingers weren’t as green as you thought.
-Here are seven good tips for gardening rookies and novices, to help you succeed.
+Here are tips for gardening rookies and novices, to help you succeed from the outset.

 1. What do you want to do with your garden?